jonnonz1/nz-statute-book/acts/public/1996/financial-transactions-reporting-act-1996.md

   (h)
   (ha)
   (i)
-  (j) the New Zealand Racing Board established by section 7 of the Racing Act 2003:
+  (j) the New Zealand Racing Board established by section 7 of the Racing Act 2003.
   (k)
   (l)
   (la)
-  (m) an accountant, but only to the extent that the accountant receives funds in the course of that person's business for the purposes of deposit or investment.
+  (m)
 (2) A person shall not be regarded as a financial institution for the purposes of this Act merely because that person carries on business as a security technician, security consultant, confidential document destruction agent, or property guard within the meaning of the Private Security Personnel and Private Investigators Act 2010.

 ### 4 Amounts not in New Zealand currency